Archivist Degree, Certification and Training Program Overviews

 Master's Degree in Archival Studies

-Students in graduate-level archival studies programs learn about managing information in a variety of formats.
-Some programs require a reading knowledge of at least one other language in order to graduate.
+This program teaches participants to preserve, store, organize and maintain valuable information and documents in a variety of formats.
+Some master's-level programs require a reading knowledge of at least one other language in order to graduate.
 Programs take roughly two years to complete and often include an internship or practicum to develop hands-on skills.

 Since undergraduate degrees in archival studies are not available, interested students may pursue bachelor's degrees in museum studies, information resources or library science, to prepare for a career as an archivist.
 Students who plan to pursue a career in a specific topic area, such as archiving scientific documents, may want to earn an undergraduate degree in a related subject.